molbio-dresden/flexidot/code/README.md

 **[Major bugfixes]:**

 We corrected a few bugs, including a bug introduced in version 1.05.
-We reverted (for now) to the pattern matching alforithm of version 1.04.
+We reverted (for now) to the pattern matching algorithm of version 1.04.

 <br>